sandwichfarm/nostr-geotags/README.md

 ```

 ## Usage
-First, import `ngeotags` in your project:
+First, import `nostr-geotags` in your project:

 ```
-import ngeotags from 'ngeotags';
+import ngeotags from 'nostr-geotags';
 ```

 Then, use it to generate tags: